 It is these actions taken by Coroner Curphey, & all of the things that mysteriously went “missing” in Marilyn’s files, that make a cover-up seem so obvious.
 If Marilyn had simply committed suicide, why would any of her files or organs need to be removed??
 The files, perhaps because they showed embarrassing connections to the Kennedys.
 But the only possible reason for disposing of her organs could be that they showed, unequivocally, that Marilyn had been murdered.

 - In 1985, a British documentary called “Say Goodbye to the President” is nominated for “Best TV Documentary of the Year,” & receives wide critical acclaim.
 But American networks refuse to broadcast it, until many years later.
-It can still be watched on YouTube, which you can find here.
 In this documentary, we have perhaps the most stark & glaring evidence of a cover-up, when Eunice Murray comes straight out & says it, once she thinks the cameras have been turned off:

 “Why, at my age, do I still have to cover up this thing?”